adopted-ember-addons/ember-cli-ifa/README.md

 **When to use this addon?**

 1. If you have dynamic asset file names returned from API and/or you build paths based on several properties.
-1. If you can't put your asset filemames into css or to have path as static in your .js files.
+1. If you can't put your asset file names into css or to have path as static in your .js files.
 1. If you build your image/asset paths in a dynamic way, eg.
 ```js
 imagePath: computed(function() {